Timsey/starter-academic/content/post/ai_alignment/index.md

 ---
 title: AI alignment
-subtitle: The most important problem facing humanity.
+subtitle: The enormous problem facing humanity.
 date: 2023-05-14T19:00:00.000Z
 summary: My views on the importance and difficulty of the AI alignment problem.
 draft: false